 This year my participation is unfortunately limited due to conflicts with my day job’s schedule (I work Fridays and saturdays).
 I’ll be busy on Sunday though, so be sure to check out the following events:

 There are six total player slots available at my Psi-punk table, so be sure to reserve your slot today.
-No experience is necessary and pre-gen characters are provided. to sign up, click the link above and leave a comment on the Google+ events page to let me know you’d like … Continue reading
+No experience is necessary and pre-gen characters are provided. to sign up, click the link above and leave a comment on the Google+ events page to let me know you’d like to have a seat in the …

 The Longest Four Days in Gaming are over.
 I’ve now been to GenCon and back, and for a first trip I’m pretty satisfied with how it went.
 While i’d like to give a day-by-day recap, that would easily take more time than I have to devote right now. instead, I’ll give you a rundown of the highlights.

 The single greatest thing about GenCon was the number of amazing people I got to meet.
 It started with meeting a fan at the airport on the way to Indianapolis, something which I hadn’t at all expected.